I class once in a lifetime trips as experiences that require quite a bit of time or money or both and therefore you’re only likely to do them once.

 What an adventure.
 Definitely a once in a lifetime experience.

-I first saw these on an episode of ‘The Silk Road with Joanna Lumley’ and instantly fell in love with the fairy chimney rock formations she got to explore.
+Most definitely a bucket list destination, I first saw these on an episode of ‘The Silk Road with Joanna Lumley’ and instantly fell in love with the fairy chimney rock formations she got to explore.

 The result of ancient volcanic eruptions coupled with millennia of erosion, the fairy chimneys were originally huge rock structures formed by the hardening of the volcanic ash, which left behind a softer more malleable rock called tuff.